MayukhC99/Project_Rough_Work/styles/Readme.txt.txt

-Create all css files in this directory
+Create all css files in this directory.Styles should be of the same name as that of the algorithm.